A benchmark for computational analysis of animal behavior, using animal-borne tags: Methods

-\paragraph{Evaluation Metrics: Classification} Trained models are evaluated on their ability to predict the behavioral annotations of the test set.
-For each individual in the test set, we measure classification precision, recall and F1 scores averaged across all sampled time steps from that individual and averaged across all behavioral classes.
-In measuring these scores, we disregard the model's predictions for those time steps $x_t$ for which $l_t = \textit{Unknown}$.
+Trained models are evaluated on their ability to predict the behavioral annotations of the test set.
+For each individual in the test set, we measure macro-averaged precision, recall and F1 scores of model predictions.
+By macro-averaging, performance on each behavioral class is weighted equally in the final metrics, regardless of their relative proportions in the test set.
+Finally, we average these scores across all individuals in the test set.
+In measuring these scores, we disregard the model's predictions for those time steps $\mathbf{x}_t$ for which $l_t = \textit{Unknown}$.
 More precisely, for each individual in the test set we measure:

 where for each behavioral class index $j\in \{1,\dots, C\},$